Minority ownership of media outlets in the United States: Federal Communications

-In recognition of this issue, in 1978 the FCC adapted a "Statement of Policy on Minority Ownership of Broadcast Facilities" This not only recognized the importance of minority ownership, but also provided tax incentives and special assessment when applying for licenses to media outlets.
+In recognition of this unique problem, in 1978 the FCC adapted a "Statement of Policy on Minority Ownership of Broadcast Facilities" This not only recognized the importance of minority ownership, but also provided tax incentives and special assessment when applying for licenses to media outlets.
 Also, a media owner who was in danger of losing their license could sell their outlet to another minority owned firm as long as it was approved by the FCC.
 This sale had to be at a reduced price, not more than 75% of its market value Even after years of having these policies in place, only 3.26% of all commercial broadcasting television stations are owned by minorities, and only 4.97% are owned by women.

 Even the very definition of what constitutes a minority owned media outlet is highly debated.
 The issues of equity ownership and control are an important element in defining what is indeed a minority owned media outlet.
 Minority ownership includes outlets owned by women, African-Americans, Hispanic-Americans, Asian-Americans, or Native Americans.
 Ownership is often not easily defined as to raise capital for operating expenses or expansion firms that were started as minority owned often include substantial non-minority shareholders.